-1. Course Number and Title: GHT-405 Tectonics and Geodynamics
+1. Course Number and Title: GHT-405 Tectonics and Geodynamics compared.

-In this course basic concepts and theories of tectonics will be introduced.
-The megascopic structure of the earth -oceanic and continental crust and lithosphere, and the asthenosphere, will be introduced and compared.
 The basic dynamic potentials acting on the Earth (heat, gravity) will be examined, and their diverse first order effects will be explored (isostasy, convection, exhumation, pluming).
 The concepts of rifting and ocean formation will be examined, as will those of subduction and mantle plumes.
 Processes of orogenesis will be described in depth.
 Additionally, the above mentioned theoretical aspects will be applied in studying the tectonics of the Indian subcontinent.